lipilian/Algorithm/README.md

 4. Algorithm to find greadest common divider.
 5. Algorithm to find least common multiple.
 6. Algorithm to identify the mod of huge fibonacci number.
+7. Algorithm to calculate the last digit of sum of fibonacci number.
+8. Algorithm to break money.
+9. Algorithm to use greedy theory to pack the bag.